 The Good Friday Procession of the Dead Lord winds its way through the twelve stations of the cross.

-A mournful drumbeat kept time for the marchers, occasionally punctuated by a brass band and a singing crowd.
+A mournful drumbeat — occasionally punctuated by a brass band and a singing crowd — keeps time for the marchers.

 Flower-bedecked figures of Christ, Mary, and various saints at the crucifixion are carried through the streets.